Do we persist with God? Do we give up and not bother to pray because we do not believe that he will hear?

 We are the Unjust Judge

-In Luke 18:1-8 we read the parable of the unjust judge and may be tempted to compare God’s justice with that scurrilous person who neither feared God nor cared about men.
-However, the comparison of God to that individual is not the point.
-God is the only truly just judge.
-It is we who are the unjust judges.
-When we pray ceaselessly against injustice, it is at our own door that justice must first begin.
-It is we who do not fear God nor care about each other.
-It is not an unjust world that we fight against primarily, but its poison residing deep within our own souls.
+We are the unjust judges.
+We humans do not fear God nor care about each other.
+An unjust world and its poison resides deep within our own souls.
 Every criticism of injustice that we level against others points a finger right at our own hearts.
 Pray always and we will be delivered even from our own unjust hearts.

-God is not an unjust judge, but he is sometimes slow to answer our prayers as we count slowness, because he wants us to learn faith and perhaps even persistence.
+God is a just judge, but he is sometimes slow to answer our prayers as we count time, because he has other people to consider and He wants us to learn faith and perhaps even persistence.